BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/soulbind.md

 <a href="https://www.wowhead.com/spell=339124/pure-concentration" data-wowhead="spell=339124"></a> conduit when you're playing Mists of Tirna Scithe because this will reduce the fear effect on first boss by one second if your conduit is maxed out.
 Also play
 <a href="https://www.wowhead.com/spell=339292/wrench-evil" data-wowhead="spell=339292"></a> instead of Echoing Blessing for Necrotic Wake and Plaguefall.

-If you're pugging 24+ keys you can also play General Draven as a soulbind this will provide you with more surivibility and similar personal damage but less grp damage.
+If you're pugging 24+ keys you can also play General Draven as a soulbind this will provide you with more surivibility and similar personal damage but less grp damage, keep in mind this can also be used to surive a oneshot.

 Your setup should look something like this [General Draven Soulbind.](https://www.wowhead.com/soulbind-calc/venthyr/general-draven/paladin/AwaWb5YCFS1ECCUtdAgSBTD0CCUwEAghBStjCA)